isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-get-paint-off-laminate-floor.markdown

 - wet or dry, to improve the finish outlook impression.

 The paint removal process may not be easy at times, mostly when you use the wrong method.
 Laminate floors are even cumbersome to get paint off without damaging surface material.
-*Here's how to get paint off the laminate floor - use rubbing alcohol/isopropyl alcohol, commercial paint remover like Goof Off, paint stripper, acetone/nail polish, paint thinner like turpentine, or scrap it off. *
+*Here's how to get paint off the laminate floor - use rubbing alcohol/isopropyl alcohol, commercial paint remover like Goof Off, paint stripper, acetone/nail polish, paint thinner like turpentine, or scrap it off.Â *
 *Besides, you can opt for homemade paint removers as an alternative means.
-Appropriate methods and proper procedures should be adhered to during the paint removal process to protect primary floor material from damage. *
+Appropriate methods and proper procedures should be adhered to during the paint removal process to protect primary floor material from damage.Â *
 ## Details: How to Get Paint off Laminate Floor
 ### 1. Rubbing alcohol/[Isopropyl Alcohol](https://www.amazon.com/dp/B008FP1GNW/?tag=p-policy-20)
 Required Items